mappingaeolus/mapping_medications/README.md

 ## Steps

 Starting from a table with a column identifying drugs the steps are:
+1)  Extraction of the generic drug name
+1)	Cleaning: cleaning from routes, concentration, percentage
-1)	Exact matching: try to match exactly the drugs with the drugs in AEOLUS, for the ones for which did not work
+2)	Exact matching: try to match exactly the drugs with the drugs in AEOLUS, for the ones for which did not work
-2)	Fuzzy matching (threshold of 0.73): try to match with allowing some errors, for which did not work
+3)	Fuzzy matching (threshold of 0.73): try to match allowing some errors, for the ones for which did not work
-3)	Clean: clean from routes, concentration, percentage and then do again
-4)	Exact matching
-2)	Fuzzy matching (threshold of 0.73)
-6)	Manual matching: the ones that did not match try to match them manually thanks to the collaboration with experts
+4)	Manual matching: the ones that did not match try to match them manually thanks to the collaboration with experts

 ## Repository structure